Degrees of Iterates of Rational Maps on Normal Projective Varieties: Introduction

 \end{thm_int}

-Our proof of Theorem \ref{thm_int_B} exploits a natural notion of positive classes in $\numd^k(X)_\mathbb{R}$ combined with a strengthening of \eqref{int_ineq_siu_gen} to these classes that we state below (see Theorem \ref{thm_int_Siu}).
+Our proof of Theorem \ref{thm_int_B} exploits a natural notion of positive classes in $\numd^i(X)_\mathbb{R}$ combined with a strengthening of \eqref{int_ineq_siu_gen} to these classes that we state below (see Theorem \ref{thm_int_Siu}).

 To simplify our exposition, let us suppose again that $X$ is smooth.
-As in codimension $1$, one can define the \textit{pseudo-effective cone} $\psefd^k(X)$ as the closure in $\numd^k(X)_\mathbb{R}$ of the cone generated by effective cycles of codimension $k$.
-Its dual with respect to the intersection product is the \textit{nef cone} $\nefd^{n-k}(X)$, which however does not behave well when $k \geqslant 2$ (see \cite{debarre_ein_lazarsfeld_voisin}).
-Some alternative notions of positive cycles have been introduced by Fulger and Lehmann in \cite{fulger_lehmann}, among which the notion of pliant classes emerges.
-Pliant classes have many good properties such as being both pseudo-effective and nef, being invariant by pull-backs by morphisms and by intersection products, and forming a salient convex cone with non-empty interior.
-We shall consider a subcone of the pliant cone that formally satisfies the same properties as the pliant cone (see Theorem \ref{thm_classes_pliantes}) but is better suited to our purposes.
-We call it the \textit{strongly pliant cone} of $X$ and denote it by $\Cc^k(X)$.
-It is defined as the closure in $\numd^k(X)_\mathbb{R}$ of the cone generated by $\mathbb{R}$-cycles of the form $p_* (D_1 \cdot \ldots \cdot D_{e+k})$ where $D_i$ are ample Cartier $\mathbb{R}$-divisors and $p : X' \to X$ is a flat surjective proper morphism of relative dimension $e$.
+As in codimension $1$, one can define the \textit{pseudo-effective cone} $\psefd^i(X)$ as the closure in $\numd^i(X)_\mathbb{R}$ of the cone generated by effective cycles of codimension $i$.
+Its dual with respect to the intersection product is the \textit{nef cone} $\nefd^{n-i}(X)$, which however does not behave well when $i \geqslant 2$ (see \cite{debarre_ein_lazarsfeld_voisin}).
+Some alternative notions of positive cycles have been introduced by Fulger and Lehmann in \cite{fulger_lehmann}, among which the notion of basepoint free classes emerges.
+Basepoint free classes have many good properties such as being both pseudo-effective and nef, being invariant by pull-backs by morphisms and by intersection products, and forming a salient convex cone with non-empty interior.
+The terminology comes from the fact that the basepoint free classes always have a cycle representing them with intersects any subvariety with the expected dimension.
+Denote by $\BPF^i(X)$ the cone of basepoint free classes.
+It is defined as the closure in $\numd^i(X)_\mathbb{R}$ of the cone generated by $\mathbb{R}$-cycles of the form $p_* (D_1 \cdot \ldots \cdot D_{e+i})$ where $D_j$ are ample Cartier $\mathbb{R}$-divisors and $p : X' \to X$ is a flat surjective proper morphism of relative dimension $e$.

-For strongly pliant classes, we are able to prove the following generalization of \eqref{int_ineq_siu_gen}.
+For basepoint free classes, we are able to prove the following generalization of \eqref{int_ineq_siu_gen}.